A Probabilistic Formulation of Offset Noise in Diffusion Models: Proposed model

-\paragraph{Comparison with existing diffusion models} In the existing diffusion models described in \cref{sec:ordinary_fw_rev}, the forward process diffuses the input~$\bm{x}_0$ into a Gaussian distribution with zero mean and variance~$I$.
-In contrast, as shown in \cref{prop:fwd}, the forward process in the proposed model diffuses~$\bm{x}_0$ into a Gaussian distribution with mean~$\bm{\xi}$ and variance~$\sigma_0^2 I$.
-If we set~$q(\bm{\xi})$ to a delta function peaking at zero and~$\sigma_0=1$, the proposed model becomes equivalent to the conventional diffusion model.
-Thus, it can be regarded as a generalization of the conventional diffusion model.
+\paragraph{Comparison with existing diffusion models} In conventional diffusion models (Section~\ref{sec:ordinary_fw_rev}), the forward process maps the input~$\bm{x}_0$ to a Gaussian distribution with zero mean and variance~$I$, and the reverse process starts from this standard Gaussian distribution.
+In contrast, as shown in Proposition~\ref{prop:fwd}, the proposed model maps~$\bm{x}_0$ to a Gaussian distribution with mean~$\bm{\xi}$ and variance~$\sigma_0^2 I$, and the reverse process is initialized from the same distribution, ensuring consistency between the forward and reverse processes.
+This consistency is also justified from the perspective of the $\mathcal{L}_2$ term in the ELBO, which measures the discrepancy between the terminal distributions of the forward and reverse processes, which vanishes when these distributions coincide.
+If~$q(\bm{\xi})$ is chosen as a Dirac delta at zero and~$\sigma_0=1$, the proposed model reduces to the conventional diffusion model.
+From this viewpoint, the proposed model generalizes the conventional model by replacing its terminal behavior with a controllable distribution induced by~$q(\bm{\xi})$.
+As a concrete example, choosing~$\bm{\xi}$ to represent an offset-noise-like component enables explicit control over the terminal behavior in the average-brightness direction.
+We make this connection precise in the next subsection.